 Administration Agreement: The Company also entered into an administration agreement (the "Administration Agreement") with the Investment Advisor.
-On June 4, 2020, the Board approved the renewal of the Administration Agreement through June 20, 2021.
+On June 9, 2022, the Board approved the renewal of the Administration Agreement for the period beginning June 20, 2022 through June 20, 2023.
 Under the Administration Agreement, the Investment Advisor furnishes the Company with office facilities and equipment, provides clerical, bookkeeping, and record keeping services at such facilities and provides the Company with other administrative services necessary to conduct its day-to-day operations.
 The Company reimburses the Investment Advisor for the allocable portion of overhead expenses incurred in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
-Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies to which the Company is required to provide such assistance and the Company reimburses the Investment Advisor for fees and expenses incurred with providing such services.
+Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies on the Company's behalf to those portfolio companies that have accepted the Company's offer to provide such assistance and the Company reimburses the Investment Advisor for fees and expenses incurred with providing such services.
 In addition, the Company reimburses the Investment Advisor for fees and expenses incurred while performing due diligence on the Company's prospective portfolio companies, including "dead deal" expenses.
-Under the Administration Agreement, administrative service expenses for the years ended December 31, 2020, 2019 and 2018 were \$1,720, \$1,583 and \$1,462, respectively.
-As of December 31, 2020 and 2019, the accrued administrative service expense was \$593 and \$528, respectively.
+Under the Administration Agreement, administrative service expenses for the years ended December 31, 2022, 2021 and 2020 were \$1,902, \$1,719 and \$1,720, respectively.
+As of December 31, 2022 and 2021, the accrued administrative service expense payable was \$700 and \$634, respectively.

 Fidus Equity Fund I, L.P.: On February 25, 2020, the Company entered into a Limited Partnership Agreement (the "Agreement") with Fidus Equity Fund I, L.P. ("FEF I").
 Pursuant to the Agreement, the Company will serve as the General Partner of FEF I. Owned by third-party investors, FEF I was formed to purchase 50% of select equity investments from the Company.
-On February 25, 2020, the Company sold 50% of its equity investments in 20 portfolio companies to FEF I and received net proceeds of \$35,903, resulting in a realized gain, net of estimated taxes, of \$20,404.
 The Company will not receive any fees from FEF I for any services provided in its capacity as the General Partner of FEF I.